 27. Are foreign marketing authorizations recognized?
 Foreign marketing authorizations are not valid in Mexico.
-However, COFEPRIS has set a special procedure for drugs to be approved for the first time in Mexico, already approved by equivalent regulatory authorities abroad.
-In this procedure, the requirements for approval of these agencies are recognized as equivalent to those in Mexico.
-According to the equivalence agreement, marketing authorizations which have been approved by the following agencies: The European Medicines Agency; The US Drug and Food Administration; Health Canada; The Swiss Agency for Therapeutic Products (Swissmedic); and The Therapeutic Goods Administration in Australia.
+However, COFEPRIS has set a special procedure for drugs to be approved for the first time in Mexico, that have already been approved by equivalent regulatory authorities abroad.
+In this procedure, the requirements for approval set out by these foreign agencies are recognized as equivalent to those in Mexico.
+According to the equivalence agreement, marketing authorizations which have been approved by the following agencies, are also approved in Mexico: The European Medicines Agency; The US Drug and Food Administration; Health Canada; The Swiss Agency for Therapeutic Products (Swissmedic); and The Therapeutic Goods Administration in Australia.
 28. Are parallel imports of medicines or devices allowed?
 Any import of drugs, health products or raw material for drugs must be approved by COFEPRIS.
 Marketing authorization in Mexico is required.
 In certain circumstances, for example, clinical trials and orphan drugs, import of a minimal quantity of products without marketing authorization can be approved.
 Regarding IP rights, parallel imports are allowed in Mexico in relation to trademarks where both: The product was legally introduced in the country of origin.
 The trade mark is owned by the same company or a related company in Mexico.
-The Intellectual Property Law does not specifically address patents in this context as it does for trademarks.
-However, it is likely that the principle of exhaustion of rights also applies to patents.
+The Intellectual Property Law does not specifically address patents in this con- text as it does for trademarks.
+However, it is likely that the principle of exhaus- tion of rights also applies to patents.
 29. What are the restrictions on marketing practices such as gifts, sponsorships, consultancy agreements, travel and entertainment, or other incentives for healthcare organizations and individual medical practitioners?
-Government officers must not request, accept or receive any gifts or donations from persons whose commercial or industrial activities they are directly linked to, or that they regulate or supervise (Article 8, Federal Law of Responsibilities for Government Officers).
+Government officers must not request, accept or receive any gifts or donations from persons whose commercial or industrial activities are directly linked to the government official, or that the official regulate or supervise (Article 8, Federal Law of Responsibilities for Government Officers).
 Doctors working for the IMSS or ISSSTE are considered to be government officers and are therefore not allowed to receive gifts or donations from phar- maceutical companies when on duty and working in the name of facilities of IMSS or ISSSTE.

-The General Health Law and its regulations do not address doctors in pri- vate practice, although they specify that private doctors must act according to professional ethics.
-Companies must not provide doctors with goods or incentives of any kind to use, prescribe, purchase or recommend a medicinal product or to influence the result of a clinical trial (Article 4.9.1, Code of Good Practices of Advertising of the National Chamber of the Pharmaceutical In- dustry (CANIFARMA).
-The corresponding sanctions range from a warning to a fine.
-Similarly, CANIFARMA's Code of Ethics indicates, in general terms, that companies should act responsibly in relation to sponsorships and donations.
+The General Health Law and its regulations do not address doctors in private practice, although they specify that private doctors must act according to professional ethics.